 Underwater Forest Reveals Story of a Historic Mega Drought 1212

 What's the Hottest Earth Has Ever Been?
 0620 - 3,700°F in Hadean era, not long after formation of Earth, in the aftermath of the Moon's formation.
 Since Snowball Earth about 800 million years ago (Mya), Earth's surface temperatures reached around 90°F repeatedly, as recently as 92 Mya.
 73°F during PETM, 55 Mya.
 Earth's surface is currently near 60°, during an interglacial, but with much ice still at both poles.
-Earth has rarely been as cold as the ice ages of the past 2-3 million years, since long ice ages about 270 Mya.
+Earth has rarely been as cold as the ice ages of the past 2-3 million years.
+Not since long ice ages about 270 Mya.

 Coupling CO2 to Ice & Sea Level Over 20 Million Years - Tripati 1209 - PDF - See figure below (part of Fig. 1 in article.)

-Geologic Record & Climate Change - Patterson 0105 - PDF
+Geologic Record & Climate Change 0105.pdf

 Patterson re-makes the case (from 1991 and 1997 by Friis-Christensen and Svensmark) that warming (and cloudiness) in the past century has been tied to variations in solar output.